PREVIEW-Puerto Rico to test shaky bond market with new offering

 Municipal bond funds have seen weekly outflows for most of the last five months, with a record of $4.5 billion in one week in June.

-The current bond market will not be the only headwind for Prepa.
+It is not only the current bond market that will be a headwind for Prepa.
 Its credit rating was downgraded by Moody's in June to Baa3 from Baa2, one step above junk.
-In addition, Fitch downgraded Prepa in July to BBB-minus.
+In addition, Fitch downgraded Prepa in July to BBB minus.

 DEAL QUESTIONED BY LAWMAKERS

-The deal has also raised eyebrows in Puerto Rico, with lawmakers questioning the wisdom of borrowing, which is expected to increase Prepa's debt servicing costs by tens of millions of dollars.
+The deal has also raised eyebrows in Puerto Rico where lawmakers have questioned the wisdom of borrowing that is expected to increase Prepa's debt servicing costs by tens of millions of dollars.

 "How do you plan on paying back these bonds?"
 Eduardo Bhatia, president of Puerto Rico's Senate, asked Prepa officials at a hearing before the Senate Treasury and Public Finance Committee on Wednesday.